 top of page

 Centromeres form the foundation for the chromosomes to attach to a microtubule-based segregation machinery and direct faithful chromosome segregation.
-Failure to inherit centromeres in perpetuity severely impacts accurate chromosome segregation or genetic inheritance, reproduction, and ultimately species continuity.
-Surprisingly, centromeres are epigenetically specified by the histone H3 variant, CENP-A, and centromere identity strictly depends on the presence and persistence of CENP-A nucleosomes.
-We study how this epigenetic mark, CENP-A, survives challenges during gamete formation and embryogenesis to ensure faithful transmission of genetic information from parent to progeny.
-We use diverse model systems such as mouse, fly and horse to obtain a holistic understanding of this fundamental problem in chromosome biology: how an epigenetic mark is inherited parallel to DNA.
-We focus on two specific challenges of epigenetic centromere inheritance in the germline outlined below.
+Failure to inherit centromeres in perpetuity severely impacts accurate chromosome segregation or genetic inheritance, and reproduction.
+Surprisingly, centromeres are epigenetically specified by the histone H3 variant, CENP-A. We study how this epigenetic mark, CENP-A, survives challenges during gamete formation and embryogenesis to ensure faithful transmission of genetic information from parent to progeny.
+We are also interested in how centromere genetics impacts biological funciton and aneuploidy in embryos.
+We use diverse model systems such as mouse, fly and horse to answer these basic questions.

 The two-body problem: Resolving embryo maternal-paternal centromere asymmetry.